-- Money from the LSE Sustainable Projects Fund helped install perspex screens to allow viewing of the beehives on the roof of Counaught House.
+- Money from the LSE Sustainable Projects Fund helped fund an investigative trip around the Scottish Coast.
+It has also enabled the installation of perspex screens to allow viewing of the beehives on the roof of Counaught House.
 This allows students and staff to visit without disturbing the bees.

 - We will work with the LSE Environmental team to follow best practice and ensure that our local aims are aligned to the university strategic aims.

 - We will display notices at point of sale of bottled water stating "As part of our Environmental Policy, LSE wishes to discourage bottled water sales and encourage use of tap-water fountains and refillable water bottles.
 A levy of 10p per bottle purchased will be put towards an LSE environmental improvement project".